 Types of Concrete Construction

 Concrete is generally used in two types of construction. plain concrete construction (PCC) and reinforced concrete construction.
-In PCC, it is poured and casted without use of any reinforcement.
+In PCC, it is poured and cast without the use of any reinforcement.
 This is used when the structural member is subjected only to the compressive forces and not bending.

-When a structural member is subjected to bending, reinforcements are required to withstand tension forces structural member as it is very weak in tension compared to compression.
-Generally, strength of concrete in tension is only 10% of its strength in compression.
+When a structural member is subjected to bending, reinforcements are required to withstand tension forces, structural member, as it is very weak in tension compared to compression.
+Generally, the strength of concrete in tension is only 10% of its strength in compression.

 It is used as a construction material for almost all types of structures such as residential concrete buildings, industrial structures, dams, roads, tunnels, multi storey buildings, skyscrapers, bridges, sidewalks and superhighways etc.